jonnor/ESC-CNN-microcontroller/report/report.md

 and the loss function and model parameters updates are computed per batch.
 This means that not all the training data has to be kept in memory at the same time, which allows to train on very large datasets.
-The batch size is a hyperparameter, and must be set high enough for the batch loss to be a reasonable estimate of the loss on the full training set, but small enough for the batch to fit into memory.
+The batch size is a hyperparameter, and has to be set high enough for the batch loss to be a reasonable estimate of the loss on the full training set, but small enough for the batch to fit into memory.